-What to do about this: If you’re not used to driving a manual car, it’s not that bad really and for that price difference, it’s worth doing if possible.
+What to do about this: If you’re not used to driving a manual car, it’s not that bad really.
 Get some practice in at home before you have to start dealing with unfamiliar roads and signs.

 While they may be poky compared to what you normally drive, ‘economy’ cars are generally roomy enough for two people who are travelling light.
 They won’t have much ooomph for overtaking and you’ll have to drop a gear or two to get up steep hills but when it comes to parking, you’ll appreciate the merits of a small vehicle.
 If you’re venturing into tiny villages and country lanes, or even the historical parts of bigger cities, a dinky car is a definite advantage.

 My advice: ‘Mini’ or ‘economy’ cars will usually be the cheapest to hire.
 Choose the smallest car that can take all your luggage in the boot (trunk).
 If there are more than two of you and you’ll be doing a lot of driving, look for a compact or mid-sized car for better comfort levels.